George Forbes (New Zealand politician): Early life

 New Zealand was experiencing the Long Depression of the late 1870s to the early 1890s as Forbes became a young man.
-Difficulties in taking up new farming land in Canterbury had become a serious issue by 1885 and Forbes’ interest in politics was first stoked aged 16, after hearing Sir George Grey speak in Christchurch.
-It was furthered considerably by George Laurenson, originally the bookkeeper and later a business partner with his father, after which he was a Liberal member of parliament.
-In the early 1890s, Forbes became a member of the political committee of the influential and Radical Liberal member of parliament, William Pember Reeves, another Lyttelton native and outstanding sportsman, a writer, and, later, High Commissioner to London and author of the acclaimed New Zealand history text, The Long White Cloud.
-Forbes was a founding member of the U.R.C.
-Debating Society, that would meet fortnightly in Christchurch and he was versed in British political history despite not attending university.
+Difficulties in taking up new farming land in Canterbury had become a serious issue by 1885 and Forbes' interest in politics was first stoked aged 16 after hearing Sir George Grey speak in Christchurch.
+It was furthered considerably by George Laurenson, originally the bookkeeper and later a business partner with his father, after which he was the Liberal member of parliament for Lyttelton from 1899 to 1913.
+In 1935 Forbes described the considerable early political influence of William Pember Reeves, explaining in a journal interview, that he, "began to associate with a man who became a member of Parliament.
+He injected the political virus into my veins.
+I stopped thinking of only my own existence, and became conscious of the problems of the world about me."
+The influential Reeves, himself another Lyttelton native and outstanding sportsman, had entered Parliament in 1887 for the Christchurch electorate of St Albans.
+Forbes (age 21) was a member of his political committee in 1890 when Reeves was returned as a member for the three-member electorate known as City of Christchurch.
+Reeves became well known as a Radical Liberal and was a Liberal Party minister and major influence on Liberal policy in the 1890s.
+He was later the Agent-General and High Commissioner in London and, thereafter, the Director of the London School of Economics, also chairing the National Bank of New Zealand from 1917 to 1931.
+William Pember Reeves wrote the acclaimed New Zealand history text, 'The Long White Cloud'.
+In this period Forbes was a founding member of the U.R.C.
+Debating Society that would meet fortnightly in Christchurch and he became versed in British political history despite not attending university.
 After his death in 1947, it was noted by Sidney Holland in parliament that the Parliamentary Librarian of the era, Dr. Scholefield, had informed Holland that Forbes was "one of the most widely read men" and he was later described as an "inveterate user" of the Parliamentary Library.
 Walter Nash was also recorded at the same time paying tribute to the fact that Forbes was a great reader, telling the House that Forbes had read more biographies and knew more about the political history of New Zealand and Britain than most.